alexrutar/food.rutar.org/content/recipes/muhallabieh.md

 Prepare the simple syrup: add the bay leaves, vanilla pod, caster sugar, and water to a small saucepan.
 Heat gently, stirring consistently, until the sugar is dissolved.
 Remove from heat and leave to cool.
-Transfer to a small jar and refridgerate overnight.
+Transfer to a small jar and refrigerate overnight.

 ---